MicrosoftDocs/power-automate-docs/articles/desktop-flows/pad-architecture.md

 Azure Relay is a service that facilitates communication channels that are established entirely by making outgoing requests to the service.
 It achieves this functionality either by establishing a WebSocket connection or using HTTP long-polling, if necessary.

 > [!NOTE]
 > The Azure Relay and Power Automate cloud services are both cloud resources in Azure.
-You can find information about Azure Relays here.
+You can find more information about Azure Relays here.

 The outgoing web requests from the **UIFlowService** on the desktop machine to the Azure Relay in the cloud use HTTPS to make requests to FQDN **\*.servicebus.windows.net** over ports 443, 5671-5672, and 9350-9354.